alexhansen1234/raymarcher/README.md

 Output is a PPM format image, which can be opened in any decent preview software.

 To-do:
-Out-of-source Builds to keep CMake build files under control, and out of source repo.
+Out-of-source build to keep CMake build files under control, and out of source repo.